fitnr/SublimeDataConverter/readme.md

 # Sublime DataConverter

-This is a [Sublime Text 2](http://www.sublimetext.com/) package for converting csv files to various other formats.
+This [Sublime Text 2](http://www.sublimetext.com/) package converts csv files to various other formats.
 It's been adapted from the wonderful [Mr. Data Converter](http://shancarter.com/data_converter/).

-## What it does
-It converts comma-separated or tab-separated data into many formats.
-Actually, just about any separator or line ending will be tolerated.

-You'll find commands look like __DataConverter: to *foo*__ in the Command Palette.
+After installing, you'll find commands look like __DataConverter: to *foo*__ in the Command Palette.
 DataConverter will convert a selection or multiple selections.
 If nothing is selected, the entire document is converted.

 ### Examples